Kamil Majchrzak

-Junior career
+Professional career

+Juniors

 Partnered with Martin Redlicki, Majchrzak won the 2013 US Open boys' doubles title by defeating Quentin Halys and Frederico Ferreira Silva in the final.

-Professional career

 2019: Grand Slam debut and first two wins, Top 100

 During the 2019 Australian Open, Majchrzak advanced through the qualifying to reach the 1st round.
 He won the first two sets against top-10 player Kei Nishikori, but then was forced to retire due to an injury.

 In March 2019 Majchrzak celebrated his maiden Challenger triumph at the 2019 Open Harmonie mutuelle in St. Brieuc, France.
-Two months later he advanced to the 2019 Prosperita Open final with wins over Riccardio Bonadio, Zsombor Piros, No. 5 seeded Dennis Novak, top seed Lloyd Harris and Jannik Sinner to lift his second ATP Challenger trophy.
+Two months later he advanced to the 2019 Prosperita Open final with wins over Riccardio Bonadio, Zsombor Piros, No. 5 seeded Dennis Novak, and top seed Lloyd Harris.
+He defeated future world No. 1 Jannik Sinner to lift his second ATP Challenger trophy.

 Majchrzak made the semifinals of the 2019 Ilkley Trophy Challenger and then qualified for Wimbledon without dropping a set.
 In the first round at Wimbledon he lost to Fernando Verdasco.
 At the 2019 Hall of Fame Open in Rhode Island he defeated Alastair Gray before losing a three set match to No. 1 seed John Isner in the second round.
-As a result he reached the top 100 on 29 July 2019.
+As a result, he reached the top 100 on 29 July 2019.

 At the 2019 US Open, Majchrzak lost in the final round of qualifying.
-With the sudden withdrawal of Milos Raonic, he came in as a lucky loser, and defeated Nicolás Jarry and Pablo Cuevas - both in five-set thrillers to reach the third round at a Grand Slam for the first time in his career.
+With the sudden withdrawal of Milos Raonic, he came in as a lucky loser, and defeated Nicolás Jarry and Pablo Cuevas – both in five-set thrillers to reach the third round at a Grand Slam for the first time in his career.
 He fell to Grigor Dimitrov in straight sets in the third round.
-He reached a new career-high of No. 83 on 23 September.
+He reached a new career-high of No. 83 on 23 September 19.

 2020: Inaugural ATP Cup, Injury and return

 At the start of the year, Majchrzak participated in the inaugural 2020 ATP Cup before suffering from a broken pelvic bone.
-Subsequently Majchrzak had to withdraw from the 2020 Australian Open and Maharashtra Open due to a groin injury.
+Subsequently, Majchrzak had to withdraw from the 2020 Australian Open and Maharashtra Open due to a groin injury.
 He would not compete again for more than seven months.

 In August he returned to tennis and participated at the US Open where he lost to Ernesto Escobedo in the first round.

-He then transitioned to clay courts and on 13 September 2020 won his third Challenger title at the 2020 Czech Open.
+In September, he transitioned to clay courts and won his third Challenger title at the Czech Open.
 In the final, he defeated top seed and defending champion Pablo Andújar.

-Majchrzak entered at the 2020 French Open with a protected ranking.
+Majchrzak entered at the 2020 French Open with a protected ranking making his debut at this major.
 In the first round he lost to 15th seeded Karen Khachanov.